MarcusKubis9/Marcus-Epic-Items-Remade/README.md

 #
 # MEI is a custom item package that adds new items to Beemod, Mostly decor

-### Well looks like you missed my birthday party and forgot to bring me a gift but dont worry!
-I brought a gift for all of you! its mostly made up of old junk that someone fixed up a bit with my permission but I took a look at where they were at with it and finished it, I hope you enjoy.
+### Well looks like you missed my birthday party and forgot to bring me a gift but don't worry!
+I brought a gift for all of you!
+It's mostly made up of old junk that someone fixed up a bit with my permission but I took a look at where they were at with it and finished it, I hope you enjoy it.

 # Version: 1.0.0